affordablemobiles/GServerlessSupportLaravel/docs/cloudbuild.md

 ### 3. Cloud Build setup in Cloud Console

-Add some trigers to your project in Cloud Console, specifying the branch as your deployment branch, e.g. `deployment/live`, plus the Cloud Build configuration as the path to the yaml file, e.g. `cloudbuild/cloudbuild_live.yaml`.
+Add some trigers to your project in Cloud Console, specifying the branch as your deployment branch, e.g. `deployment/live`, plus the Cloud Build configuration as the path to the yaml file, e.g. `cloudbuild/cloudbuild.yaml`.

+Ensure you configure the `_ENVIRONMENT` variable against your trigger, as described above.

 https://console.cloud.google.com/cloud-build/triggers